openfin/excel-api-example/DOCS.md

 ### Properties

 ```
-connected: Boolean // indicates that OpenFin is connected to the helper service
+`connected`: Boolean // indicates that OpenFin is connected to the helper service
-initialized: Boolean // indicates that the current window is subscribed to Excel service events
+`initialized`: Boolean // indicates that the current window is subscribed to Excel service events
 ```

 ### Functions